PranavNagrecha/Salesforce-RAG/rag/data-modeling/object-setup-and-configuration.md

 ### Page Layout Configuration

+**What they are**: Page Layouts control which fields appear on record detail pages, field order and organization, related lists, and actions available to users.
+They provide the user interface structure for viewing and editing records.

+**Key components**:
+- Field organization in sections
+- Field visibility and required settings
+- Related lists and their visibility
+- Actions (buttons, links, quick actions)
+- Field read-only settings
+- Mobile layout configuration

+**Layout assignment**:
+- Page layouts are assigned to profiles and record types
+- Different profiles can have different layouts for the same record type
+- Different record types can have different layouts
+- Layouts can be shared across profiles when appropriate

 **Steps**:
 1. Edit the Page Layout to ensure all fields are visible and in the right location
+2. Organize fields into logical sections
-2. Make the Section header visible for System Fields
+3. Make the Section header visible for System Fields
-3. Ensure required fields are marked as required
+4. Ensure required fields are marked as required
+5. Configure field read-only settings where appropriate
-4. Add Related Lists:
+6. Add Related Lists:
    - Files and Notes related list (if using them)
    - Object History related list
+   - Other related object lists
-5. Configure Related List visibility and order
+7. Configure Related List visibility and order
+8. Configure actions (buttons, links, quick actions)
+9. Test layout with different profiles and record types

+**Best Practices**:
+- Organize fields logically in sections
+- Group related fields together
+- Make system fields visible with section headers
+- Configure related lists for easy navigation
+- Test layouts with end users
+- Keep layouts consistent across similar objects

 ### Actions Configuration